Meet Our StaffPage Menu

 Becky graduated with a master’s degree in counseling and psychological services from St. Mary’s University of Minnesota in 2005.
 She has been a licensed professional counselor since 2008.
 Becky has been with Northwestern since 2008.

 Emily Tweed, PhD, graduated with honors from St. Olaf College with undergraduate degrees in psychology and family studies, and played softball and volleyball, earning All-American honors.
-She began her career in Student Affairs at Northwestern in 1995 and has served in multiple capacities including Student Affairs, Institutional Research, and now in her current position of overseeing student affairs and enrollment management for the University.
+She began her career in Student Affairs at Northwestern in 1995 and has served in multiple capacities including Student Affairs, Institutional Research, and now in her current position of overseeing student affairs for the University.

 During her tenure at Northwestern, Dr. Tweed has completed her master’s (2000) and doctoral degrees (2004) in educational policy and administration in higher education from the University of Minnesota.
 Her research has focused on the effects of student engagement on academic performance and clinical competency in professional healthcare education.